As described in

 Unsuccessful procedure.

-The file download xIRI shall be generated when the IRI-POI in the Localisation Function detects that a target UE has downloaded a file or when any UE has downloaded a file previously uploaded by a target UE.
+The file download xIRI shall be generated when the IRI-POI in the Localisation Function detects that a target UE has downloaded a file or when any UE has downloaded a file previously sent from target non-local ID.

-The unsuccessful procedure xIRI is generated when thi IRI-POI present in the Localisation Function detects that any request from the target UE is not accepted by the Localisation Function.
+The unsuccessful procedure xIRI is generated when the IRI-POI present in the File Transfer Localisation Function detects that any request from the target UE is not accepted by the File Transfer Localisation Function.